-Influenza: excluded from school for 5 days after the onset of symptoms and fever free for 24 hours without the use of fever-reducing medication.
+Influenza: excluded until fever-free for 24 hours without the aid of fever-reducing medication AND overall symptoms are getting better.

 Head Lice: excluded from school if infected with live life until treatment with an antiparasitic drug is initiated.
 Nits must be combed out thoroughly after treatment.
 The student will be evaluated upon return to school by the school nurse.
 Student dismissal for nits will be based on the school nurse discretion.